-Table 2.2 to Table 2.5 show area addresses and block addresses.
+Table 2.2 to Table 2.3 show area addresses and block addresses.
 An address of the area or block to be erased should be specified in the 6th bus write cycle of automatic area erasing command and automatic block erasing command.
-In single chip mode, an address of the mirror area should be specified.
+In single chip mode, an address of the Flash area (Mirror) in Figure 1.1 area should be specified.

 3.1.1.4.
-Protect Bit Assignment (PBA): Code flash
+Protect Bit Assignment (PBA): Code Flash